PlenumUW/plenum-contenta/README.md

 MYSQL_PORT={{MYSQL_PORT}}
 MYSQL_USER={{MYSQL_USER}}}}
 ```
-5. Create a file titled '.env.local' and input the following and replace {{variables}} with relevant information.
+5. Create a file titled '.env.local' at the root directory of the project and input the following and replace {{variables}} with relevant information.
 If you're using MAMP, this info can be found at the 'WebStart' page.
 ```
 # Example .env file.
 MYSQL_PASSWORD='{{MYSQL_PASSWORD}}'